evilchili/telisar-website/content/posts/jules.md

 ---
-Title: "Jules"
+Title: Jules
-date: 2020-06-29T20:18:57-07:00
+date: 2020-06-30T03:18:57.000Z
-tags: ['homebrew', 'npc']
+tags:
+  - homebrew
+  - npc
 markup: md
 statblock:
-    name: "Jules Ultarson"
+  name: Jules Ultarson
   size: Dwarf
   type: Rogue
-    alignment: ??
+  alignment: '??'
-    AC: ??
+  AC: '??'
-    HP: ??
+  HP: '??'
-    speed: ??
+  speed: '??'
-    STR: ??,0
+  STR: '??,0'
-    DEX: ??,0
+  DEX: '??,0'
-    CON: ??,0
+  CON: '??,0'
-    INT: ??,0
+  INT: '??,0'
-    WIS: ??,0
+  WIS: '??,0'
-    CHA: ??,0
+  CHA: '??,0'
-    skills:
+  skills: null
-    saving_throws:
+  saving_throws: null
-    resistances:
+  resistances: null
-    damage_immunities:
+  damage_immunities: null
-    condition_immunities:
+  condition_immunities: null
-    senses:
+  senses: null
-    languages: Common, Dwarfish
+  languages: 'Common, Dwarfish'
-    cr:
+  cr: null
+published: true
 ---

 Born Julia Ultardottir, Jules (she/her or they) is a non-binary Dwarven rogue, standing 4'6 with the stocky build typical of her kind, though years as a message runner has built a leaner, more wiry musculature.
 Her long, curly red hair is generally unkept, pulled back from her green eyes and secured in a loose half-up ponytail with leather straps.
 It is matched by her prodigious red beard, which extends to a scruffy point at her clavicle.
 She is 26 and the only child of Julia and Ultar Ultarson, owners of the Greencrack Copper Mine on the Thorimfel Plateau, a region high in the Redfall mountains.

 Jules spent her youth as a runner, quickly moving messages and deliveries for her father's company and its clients, and later acting as escort for trader caravans moving in and out of Whitebridge.